alyulina/linkage-equilibrium/code/README.md

 To plot the linkage equilibrium statistic, use plot_le.py (or a version of it, plot_le_*.py).
 This script uses ld_theory.py, which requires scipy version 0.17.0 or higher.
 If running locally, switch to the conda environment named ben: `conda activate ben`.

-I have also removed some scripts from this folder; hopefully, nothing that I needed to keep!